goladus/ff4fepr/README.md

 ### Warning about Cheating

 Please note that this tool is (currently) intended only for casual and experimental use.
-Use of this tool on a race rom before or during a league race or any other official FF4FE race on SpeedRunsLive is considered cheating and will result in disqualification and a ban from SRL.
+Use of this tool on an Free Enterprise race rom before or during a league race or any other official FF4FE race on SpeedRunsLive is considered cheating and will result in disqualification and a ban from SRL.

 ### Why a Post-Randomizer?